 With over 1,300 animals, the Catherine Lowry Straz Veterinary Clinic acts as the hub for all things medical.
 With state of the art equipment and a dedicated veterinary team, our animals receive the best medical care.
 As the only zoo to have earned accreditation with the American Association of Animal Hospitals (AAHA) twice, it is assured that our animals receive the best healthcare.
 In addition to the manatee rehabilitation work, the veterinary team at the Zoo serves as a medical center for several of Florida’s iconic wildlife species including black bears and Florida panthers.
 With a team of forward-thinking veterinary technicians, led by world-renowned veterinarians, the Veterinary team at ZooTampa plays an integral part of the animals care.

-Dr. Lauren Smith, Associate Veterinarian
+Dr. Lauren Smith, Veterinarian

 A native of Texas and child of a military family, Lauren Smith graduated from Texas A&M’s College of Veterinary Medicine in 2010.
-After earning her veterinary degree, Dr. Smith spent a number of years in companion animal practice before being selected for a prestigious internship in aquatic animal medicine at the University of Florida.
-In that capacity, she worked with a wide variety of species across several facilities including the Florida and Clearwater Marine Aquariums, Florida Fish and Wildlife’s Marine Mammal Pathology Laboratory, ZooTampa at Lowry Park, and the University’s Tropical Aquaculture Laboratory.
-Following completion of that program, Dr. Smith returned briefly to private practice and spent time in Alaska before returning to Tampa as the Associate Veterinarian for Tampa’s Lowry Park Zoo in 2015.
-As a part of the veterinary team, she helps to provide world class veterinary care for the animals in the diverse zoo collection.
-With her background in aquatic animal medicine, Dr. Smith is an active participant in the zoo’s manatee rescue and rehabilitation program.
-She currently works on several projects that investigate diagnostic tools to help in medical management and care of these gentle giants.
-In addition to caring for the animals that come through the zoo’s hospital, Dr. Smith is passionate about promoting the message of wildlife conservation and welfare.
+Dr. Smith spent a number of years in companion animal practice before being selected for a prestigious internship in aquatic animal medicine at the University of Florida.
+In that capacity, she worked with a wide variety of species across several facilities including the Florida and Clearwater Marine Aquariums, Florida Fish and Wildlife’s Marine Mammal Pathology Laboratory, ZooTampa, and the University’s Tropical Aquaculture Laboratory.
+Following completion of that program, Dr. Smith returned briefly to private practice and spent time in Alaska before returning to Tampa as the Associate Veterinarian for ZooTampa in 2015.
+As a part of the veterinary team, she provides world class veterinary care for the divers animals in our care.
+With her background in aquatic animal medicine, Dr. Smith is currently the Zoo's lead manatee veterinarian, managing all care of these gentle giants.
+In addition to animal care at the Zoo, Dr. Smith is passionate about promoting the message of wildlife conservation and welfare.